s0ders/go-semver-release/README.md

 ### Outputs

-The action generate a two outputs
+The action generate two outputs
 - `SEMVER`, the computed semver or the current one if no new were computed, prefixed with the given `tag-prefix` if any;
 - `NEW_RELEASE`, whether a new semver was computed or not.